-You’ve employed a Realtor®, established a listing price for your home and put your house on the market.
+You’ve employed a Realtor®, established a listing price for your home, and put your house on the market.
 Perhaps several buyers have completed showings, and one or two have perhaps even been highly complimentary about your home.
 Sooner or later, you’re going to find the buyer(s) that are interested enough that they will make an offer!
-Sometimes, the offer arrives to your agent, and frankly – it’s not what you were expecting.
+Sometimes, your agent receives an offer, and, frankly – it’s not what you were expecting.
 Perhaps the price is too low, or the offer is so full of contingencies that you fear that you may never reach closing.
 Is this where it all ends?
-In most cases, this is actually just the beginning of a successful transaction!
-Negotiations and counter-offers are a typical part of the home selling process.
+In most cases, this is just the beginning of a successful transaction!
+Negotiations and counter-offers are a typical part of the home-selling process.
 With guidance from your experienced Realtor, you can work to a deal that’s a ‘win-win!’

 Receiving an offer (or offers!)

 Before you can give a counteroffer, you first need to receive an offer.
 Many times, the first offer received may be the highest offer a seller will receive.
 Additionally, it’s important to note that most buyers will require a response within 24 hours.
 While this can be viewed as ‘pressure,’ it’s important to note that this is typical for our area/location.
 Buyers complete a standard Agreement of Sale to place their offer.
 The pre-printed “contract” is not legally binding until both parties agree to its terms.
 Until you sign, the document, it is simply an offer to purchase.

 Using the standard document, the buyer inserts all the terms they would like to include in the offer terms – such as:

 - any contingencies, such as a financing contingency if the buyer needs mortgage financing in order to proceed with the deal.

 - Sometimes, there is a condition that stipulates that the buyer has to sell their current home &/or settle on their current home sale before they can purchase your home.